jadonv/Arcade-Marquee/README.md

 *doctor*mario*.gif
 ```

-The matching file is configured as:
+The selected animation is configured as:

 ```text
 /userdata/system/dmd/screensaver.gif